-There are a couple ways to look at this movie that can vastly affect the watching experience.
+There are a couple ways to look at this movie that can vastly change the watching experience.
 It’s slow paced.
 I found myself waiting and waiting for something to happen, for an evil force to show up, but it’s a meticulous slow-burn.
 It’s easy to get distracted and disinterested from the story when it’s moving slow and revealing very little through the halfway point.
-For some that will be enough to tune out.
+For some, that will be enough to tune out.

 On the other hand, being patient will lead to a more fulfilling experience.
 This is a psychological period piece horror.
 Even though the opening scene teases with the jarring shot of a woman standing in a doorway covered in blood with a child in hand.
 You’d expect things to elevate immediately, but it doesn’t.
 Investing in the characters will deliver a better overall experience.
 It’s not the most entertaining movie from start to finish, but it’s a compelling and unique one.

 SHOULD YOU SEE IT: